What is Personal Contract Purchase (PCP)?

 PCP is for private individuals, although there is a business version which you can see on our business contract purchase page.

-Put in simple terms, a PCP agreement allows for you to make fixed monthly payments for between 2 to 4 years.
+Put in simple terms, a PCP agreement allows for you to make fixed monthly payments for between 2 to 4 years with an example representative APR of 5.5%, however, this may vary.
 At the end, you have 3 options;

 - The car can be purchased for the pre agreed value